-When matching incoming Gate way calls Match incoming calls from registered devices only Only apply this rule to incoming calls from devices, videoconferencing endpoints, soft clients or Infinity Connect clients that are registered to Pexip Infinity.
+When matching incoming Gateway calls Match incoming calls from registered devices only Only apply this rule to incoming calls from devices, videoconferencing endpoints, soft clients or Infinity Connect clients that are registered to Pexip Infinity.
 Note that the call must also match one of the selected protocols below.
 Calls placed from non-registered clients or devices, or from the Infinity Connect Web App will not be routed by this rule if it is enabled.
-Match Infinity Connect (WebRTC / RTMP) Select whether this rule should apply to incoming calls from Infinity Connect clients (WebRTC / RTMP).
-Match SIP Select whether this rule should apply to incoming SIP calls.
-Match Lync / Skype for Business (MS-SIP) S Select whether this rule should apply to incoming Lync / Skype for Business (MS-SIP) calls.
+Match Infinity Connect (WebRTC / RTMP) ☑ Select whether this rule should apply to incoming calls from Infinity Connect clients (WebRTC / RTMP).
+Match SIP Match Lync / Skype for Business (MS-SIP) Select whether this rule should apply to incoming Lync / Skype for Business (MS-SIP) calls.
 Match H.323 Select whether this rule should apply to incoming H.323 calls.
-Alias match and transform Alias match and transform Match against full alias URI This setting is for advanced use cases and will not normally be required.
+Alias match and transform Match against full alias URI This setting is for advanced use cases and will not normally be required.
 By default, Pexip Infinity matches against a parsed version of the destination alias, i.e. it ignores the URI scheme, any other parameters, and any host IP addresses.
 So, if the original alias is "sip:alice@example.com;transport=tls" for example, then by default the rule will match against "alice@example.com".
 Select this option to match against the full, unparsed alias instead.
-This setting is for advanced use cases and will not normally be required.
-By default, Pexip Infinity matches against a parsed version of the destination alias, i.e. it ignores the URI scheme, any other parameters, and any host IP addresses.
-So, if the original alias is "sip:alice@example.com;transport=tls" for example, then by default the rule will match against "alice@example.com".
-Select this Match against full alias URI This setting is for advanced use cases and will not normally be required.
-By default, Pexip Infinity matches against a parsed version of the destination alias, i.e. it ignores the URI scheme, any other parameters, and any host IP addresses.
-So, if the original alias is "sip:alice@example.com;transport=tls" for example, then by default the rule will match against "alice@example.com".
-Select this option to match against the full, unparsed alias instead.
-88(\d{5,7})@example\.com The regular expression that the destination alias (the alias that was dialed) is checked against to see if this rule applies to this call.
+Destination alias regex match 88(\d(5,7})@example\.com Destination alias regex replace string \1 The regular expression string used to transform the originally dialed alias (if a match was found).
+Leave blank to leave the originally dialed alias unchanged.
+Maximum length: 250 characters.

 Call media settings Maximum inbound call bandwidth (kbps) This optional field allows you to limit the bandwidth of media being received by Pexip Infinity from each individual participant dialed in via this Call Routing Rule.
 For more information see Restricting call bandwidth.
 Range: 128 to 4096.
 Maximum outbound call bandwidth (kbps) This optional field allows you to limit the bandwidth of media being sent by Pexip Infinity to each individual participant dialed out from this Call Routing Rule.
 For more information see Restricting call bandwidth.
 Range: 128 to 4096.
 Call capability Main video + presentation ▼ Maximum media content of the call.
 The participant being called will not be able to escalate beyond the selected capability.
 For more information see Controlling media capability.
-Theme <use default="" theme=""> ▼</use>
+Theme

-Using the direct Lync/SfB gateway service
+Using the direct SfB/Lync gateway service

-After the Call Routing Rule has been configured, non-Lync/SfB users can now dial an alias that matches your specified pattern (e.g. 8812345@example.com) to be routed directly into the appropriate Lync/SfB meeting (in this example the Lync/SfB meeting with a Conference ID of 12345).
+After the Call Routing Rule has been configured, non-SfB/Lync users can now dial an alias that matches your specified pattern (e.g. 8812345@example.com) to be routed directly into the appropriate SfB/Lync meeting (in this example the SfB/Lync meeting with a Conference ID of 12345).

-Lync/SfB configuration to use Pexip Infinity as a Lync/SfB gateway
+SfB/Lync configuration to use Pexip Infinity as a SfB/Lync gateway

-Ensuring that Lync/SfB is configured with a dial-in access number
+Ensuring that SfB/Lync is configured with a dial-in access number

-To ensure that a numeric Lync/SfB Conference ID is generated, your Lync/SfB environment must be configured with a conferencing dial-in access number.
+To ensure that a numeric SfB/Lync Conference ID is generated, your SfB/Lync environment must be configured with a conferencing dial-in access number.